Tips for Helping Picky Eaters Expand Their Palates

-When speaking to a mom recently, she shared the story of her child’s picky eating habits.
-Her child only wants to eat a certain fast-food brand of fried chicken nuggets, only in the original box.
+A mom recently shared her child’s picky eating habits with me.
+Her child will only eat a certain fast-food brand of fried chicken nuggets, only in the original box.
 When the restaurant changed packages, the mom raced out to buy all the old boxes she could find, in an effort to help her child continue to at least eat something.

-Children often refuse to eat to attract attention from their parents and exert control.
-Parents often observe that their picky-eater eats much better at daycare or school – this is likely because no one is hovering over them.
+While most kids soon outgrow that peanut butter-only phase, up to 1%-2% of children ultimately need professional assistance to improve their diets.
+Physical problems, such as food allergies, developmental delays or metabolic disorders, underlie some of these cases.
+Children sometimes refuse to eat to attract attention from their parents and exert control.
+Parents may observe that their picky eater eats much better at daycare or school.
+This is likely because no one is hovering over them.